-$$\sigma_a = \frac{1}{\rho_a} = \left(\frac{4}{(\omega\mu_o s^2)}\right) \left(\frac{H_s}{H_p}\right) \tag{1}$$ where $\omega$ is the angular frequency ( $\omega = 2\pi f$ ), $\mu_0$ is the permeability of free space (1,2566X10-6 m kg $C^{-2}$ ) and s is the inter-coil spacing (in m).
+$$\sigma_a = \frac{1}{\rho_a} = \left(\frac{4}{(\omega\mu_o s^2)}\right) \left(\frac{H_s}{H_p}\right),\tag{1}$$ where ω is the angular frequency ($\omega = 2\pi f$), μ_o is the permeability of free space $(1,2566 \times 10^{-6})$ m kg C^{-2}) and s is the inter-coil spacing (in m).
 In this case, results are generally showed in contour maps or surface profiles (WARD, 1990).
 The EM response at low induction numbers with either horizontal or vertical transmitter/receiver dipole orientation is based on the assumption that a) all current flow is horizontal and, b) all current loops are independent of all other current loops.
-This allows the construction of a function, which gives the relative response to Hs at the receiver, from a ground's thin layer at any depth.
+This allows the construction of a function, which gives the relative response to H_s at the receiver from a thin layer of a ground at any depth.
 On the other hand, the coils must always be coplanar, but may be used in a vertical position or lying horizontally on the ground.
-The vertical coil configuration (horizontal dipoles - HD, also known as horizontal loop electromagnetic - HLEM) is the most sensitive to near surface materials and the response decreases with depth.
+The vertical coil configuration (horizontal dipoles - HD, also known as horizontal loop electromagnetic -HLEM) is the most sensitive to near surface materials and the response decreases with depth.
 The horizontal coil configuration (vertical dipoles - VD, also known as vertical loop electromagnetic - VLEM) has better response to materials located at a depth of approximately 0,4 s.
 However, materials at a depth of 1,5 s also contributes significantly.
 Thus, the depth of exploration is mainly a function of coil separation and orientation.
-The EM-34 has separate coils connected by a cable, which can be
+The EM-34 has separate coils connected by a cable, which can be 10, 20 and 40 m long.
+The effective depth investigation are 7,5 m (HD) and 15 m (VD) for a frequency of 6,4 KHz and separation of 10 m.
+For a separation of 20 m and frequency of 1,6 Hz, is obtained a depth investigation of 15 m

-10, 20 and 40 m long.
-The effective investigation depths are 7,5 m (HD) and 15 m (VD) for a frequency of 6,4 KHz and separation of 10 m.
-For a separation of 20 m and frequency of 1,6 Hz, the effective investigation depths are: 15 m (HD) and 30 m (VD), in addition, for the separation of 40 m and frequency of 0,4 Hz, the investigation depths are: 30 m (HD) and 60 m (VD) (GEONICS, 1990).
+(HD) and 30 m (VD), as soon as, for the separation of 40 m and frequency of 0,4 Hz, the investigation depth is 30 m (HD) and 60 m (VD) (GEONICS, 1990).

-Applying the TEM method, one strong direct current is passed through a non-grounded loop or a grounded electric dipole.
-At time t = 0, this current is interrupted and another receiving loop measures He produced by geological heterogeneities in subsurface in absence of inductive Hn and in the form of a declining voltage.
+In TEM method, one strong direct current is passed through a non-grounded loop or a grounded electric dipole.
+At time t = 0, this current is interrupted and another receiving loop geological measures H_s produced by heterogeneities in subsurface in absence of inductive H_p and in the form of a declining voltage.
 In this curve, the electric potential is measured in different times, which are related with different geological materials in subsurface.
 Field procedure consists in performing several EM soundings along a profile, to show resistivities changes in distance and depth (NABIGHIAN, 1989).
-Generally, the results can also be shown as soundings and its 1D interpretation, but, usually, they are presented in pseudo-section form.
-This technique has been used to delineate stratified structures of geological interest, as well as, to prospect groundwater, geothermal bodies, sulfide ores, deep graphite conductors and others.
-Recently, this method has been utilized as the most efficient technique to correct the static shift, which distorts the magnetotelluric soundings (MEJU et al., 1993).
-The survey performed by this work, used the equipment SIROTEM MK3 (GEOINSTRUMENTS Pty Ltd., North Ryde, NSW, Australia) (Buselli et al., 1985), which measures the decay rate of the induction vertical magnetic component in nV/A-m.
-The values obtained are transformed in $\rho_a$ ( $\Omega m$ ) using the following equation (Fitterman & Stewart, 1986):
+Generally, the results can also be showed as soundings and its 1D interpretation, but, usually, they are pseudo-section presented in form.
+This technique has been used to delineate stratified structures of geological interest, as well as, in the prospecting of groundwater, geothermal bodies, sulfide ores, deep graphite conductors, etc. Recently, this method has been utilized as the most efficient technique to correct the static distorts the magnetotelluric shift. which soundings (MEJU et al., 1993).
+In our survey, we used the SIROTEM MK3 equipment, which measures the decay rate of the induction vertical magnetic component in $nV/A-m^2$, and, after that, these values are transformed in ρ_a (Ωm), as is showed in the following equation (Fitterman & Stewart, 1986):